Sanglorian/orcus/Orcus Rulebook - current.md

 ### Roll ’em

 Roll 4d6 for each of the six ability scores (Strength, Constitution, Dexterity, Intelligence, Wisdom, and Charisma).
 Drop the low die in each roll.
 Put the scores into any order to best fit the character you want to play.

+### Assign scores

+Assign 16, 14, 14, 12, 11 and 8, one each to the six ability scores.

 # Personalization